The Art of Keeping up Appearances: and How I Became a Prostitute in My Own Marriage

 @@Bigger, newer, faster – often digs another layer in the hole of our discontent@@.
 Because everybody knows these things can’t make you happy.
 Yet, we all try and see if they will.

-I get it, I am that person – or I was that person.
+I get it; I am that person – or I was that person.
 To some extent, we are all that person.

 For me, it started in married life – and a need for genuine intimacy that was not being fulfilled.
-In the beginning, I chalked it up to busy schedules, the drive for career success, young children.
-All legitimate excuses of course.
+In the beginning, I chalked it up to busy schedules, the drive for career success, and young children.
+All legitimate excuses, of course.
 But the problem was bigger – after a bit, it became painfully obvious there was simply no desire or ability for my husband to connect.
 And worse, no real place for me in the relationship.
-My needs, wants, and desires were not considered – my demands were, but only if I spoke too loudly after experiencing neglect for so long.
+My needs wants, and desires were not considered – my demands were, but only if I spoke too loudly after experiencing neglect for so long.

 I didn’t want to become the demanding wife.
 Who would willingly and knowingly want to be that person?

 Slowly, I began to discount my own needs and desires – because if you’re going to stay in this type of situation, it’s what you must do.
-Then one day, I made a conscience choice.
+Then, one day, I made a conscious choice.
 I decided to accept trinkets in exchange for the real love and affection I was after.
 I will never forget that day, that moment – when I agreed to compromise my heart for worthless baubles.

-‘If you can’t give me the time, attention, and love I need; I will accept your gifts and a nice lifestyle.
+‘If you can’t give me the time, attention, and love I need, I will accept your gifts and a nice lifestyle.
 This way, at least I’ll have something to show for this relationship…’

 I was trading love for things.
 It was the day I became a prostitute in my own marriage.